 Insurance policies may be purchased from both local insurance companies and from international insurance market players.
 As a rule the former offer cheaper policies.

 Insurance policies differ by two basic parameters:

-- Some policies insure solely in-patient treatment in hospitals while others insure both in- and out-patient medical treatment (reimbursement of expenses for visits to specialists and medications prescribed by them)
+• Some policies insure solely in-patient treatment in hospitals while others insure both in- and out-patient medical treatment (reimbursement of expenses for visits to specialists and medications prescribed by them)

 What are medical insurance expenses?
 Let us take a 4-member family (a husband, a wife and two children).
-Comprehensive insurance (covering both in- and out-patient medical treatment) will amount to approximately €2.500/a year with small coverage amounts and around €3.000/a year with maximum coverage amounts.
-In case the family insures only in-patient treatment then it will pay around €1.000/a year with small coverage amounts and approximately €2.000/a year with maximum coverage amounts.
+Comprehensive insurance (covering both in- and out-patient medical treatment) will amount to approximately €2.000 a year for the whole family with small coverage amounts and around €3.500 a year with maximum coverage amounts.
+In case the family insures only in-patient treatment then it will pay around €1.500 a year with small coverage amounts and approximately €2.500 a year with maximum coverage amounts.

 The cost of policy increases with the age of a person insured.

-- For in-patient treatment a clinic and an insurance company interact without a patient’s participation.
+• For in-patient treatment a clinic and an insurance company interact without a patient’s participation.
 The clinic bills an invoice to the insurance company for the administered therapy that is subsequently paid.